Topological bifurcations of minimal invariant sets for set-valued dynamical systems: Minimal invariant sets

 A $\Phi$-invariant set is called \emph{minimal} if it does not contain a proper $\Phi$-invariant set.

-Minimal $\Phi$-invariant sets are pairwise disjoint, and under the assumption that $\Phi(t,x)$ contains at least one ball for all $t>0$ and $x\in X$, there are only finitely many of such sets, since $X$ is compact.
+Minimal $\Phi$-invariant sets are pairwise disjoint, and under the assumption that there exists an $\eps>0$ and $T>0$ such that $\Phi(T,x)$ contains at least an $\eps$-ball for all $x\in X$, there are only finitely many of such sets, since $X$ is compact.

-Minimal $\Phi$-invariant sets are important, because they are exactly the supports of stationary measures of a random dynamical system, whenever $\Phi$ describes the topological part of the random system \cite{Homburg_06_1,Zmarrou_07_1}.
-Moreover, in case $\Phi$ describes a control system, minimal $\Phi$-invariant sets coincide with invariant control sets \cite{Colonius_00_1}.
+Minimal $\Phi$-invariant sets are important, because they are exactly the supports of stationary measures of a random dynamical system, whenever $\Phi$ describes the topological part of the random system (see \cite{Homburg_06_1,Homburg_10_1,Botts_Unpub_1} in the continuous case of random differential equations, and \cite{Zmarrou_07_1} for random maps).
+Moreover, in case $\Phi$ describes a control system, minimal $\Phi$-invariant sets coincide with invariant control sets (see the monograph \cite{Colonius_00_1}).